cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Pod labels

-The component should have [the labels that suggested by Kubernetes](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels), for example `app.kubernetes.io/name`, `app.kubernetes.io/version`.
+The component should have [the labels that suggested by Kubernetes](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels), for example, `app.kubernetes.io/name`, `app.kubernetes.io/version`.
 The `app.kubernetes.io/part-of` is set to Cloud Foundry

 Improves: